-In this blog, we will discuss what resource levelling is, its benefits, its key techniques and critical tools.
+In this blog, we’ll discuss what resource levelling is, its benefits, key techniques, and tools.

 What is resource levelling?

-In simple terms, resource levelling is about adjusting task dates and the duration of projects to ensure resources are not over-allocated or under-allocated to critical tasks.
+Basically, it’s about adjusting task dates and project duration so resources are not over or underallocated to tasks.

 Resource levelling aims to fully optimize available resources while working within the classic project constraints of time, scope, cost and quality.
-Typically, resource levelling is a balancing act between time and resources.
+Typically, it’s a balancing act between time and resources.
 If a project is limited to the current resource, then the project timeline must give way.
 If the project is very time restrained, resources must be added to compensate for the lack of time.

 What are the benefits of resource levelling?

 Resource levelling helps make sure your resources are being allocated to the right tasks at the right time.
-But there are many ways that resource levelling can benefit our project team.
+But there are many ways that it can benefit your project team.
 They include:

 Minimising deficits

-By properly managing project resources, resource levelling helps reduce overall costs that come from delayed tasks or extra resource allocation.
+By properly managing project resources, it helps reduce overall costs that come from delayed tasks or extra resource allocation.

 Optimising resources

 Resource levelling makes sure you get the most out of your resources.
-Though resource levelling is often used in times of resource overload, it can also be used the reallocate resource when they are being underutilized.
-This is particularly handy when resources are shared amongst multiple projects and can be re-organised to optimise the portfolio of projects as a whole.
+Though it is mostly used in times of overload, it can also be used to reallocate resources when they’re underutilised.
+This is particularly handy when resources are shared amongst multiple projects.
+They may be re-organised to optimise the portfolio of projects as a whole.

 Prevents work overload

-A critical benefit of resource levelling outside of the project management sphere alone is how it supports a better work-life balance.
-By adjusting task duration and schedules, resource levelling can help managers make sure their team members are not overburdened and are always ready at peak performance.
+The main benefit of this approach outside of project management is how it supports a better work-life balance.
+By adjusting task duration and schedules, it helps managers ensure team members are not overburdened and always at peak performance.

 Maintains the quality of the project output

-Resource levelling helps balance time and resource restraints across a project to make sure that tasks can be completed with consistency and stakeholder expectations can be managed based on realistic estimations.
+Resource levelling helps balance time and resource restraints across a project to make sure that tasks can be completed consistently.
+Stakeholder expectations can also be managed on realistic estimations.

 Ensures the project schedule is realistic yet flexible

-Resource levelling provides project managers with both a realistic understanding of their projects while also giving them the tools to remain flexible and pre-emptively mitigate ongoing challenges.
+The technique also provides project managers with a realistic understanding of their projects.
+As a result, they are better equipped with tools that let them remain flexible and pre-emptively mitigate ongoing challenges.

 What are the key resource levelling techniques?